-- 1. Environmental mats must be composed of an absorbent upper part (top) and an impermeable part underside (bottom).
-Use of mats (or other effective ground protecting devices/systems) is compulsory wherever work on vehicles (motorcycles, quads, cars, karts, etc) is allowed by the organisers. - 2.
-For Cars, Karts and Quads the whole area underneath the vehicle, where there is the prime probability of fluid spills, must be covered with a ground protecting sheet or environmental mat. - 3.
+- 1. An environmental mat must be composed of an absorbent upper part (top) and an impermeable part underside (bottom).
+Use of mats (or other effective ground protecting devices/systems) is compulsory wherever work on vehicles (motorcycles, guads, cars, karts, etc) is allowed by the organisers. - 2.
+For motorcycles, guads, cars and karts the whole area underneath the vehicle, where there is the prime probability of fluid spills, must be covered with a ground protecting sheet or environmental mat or other ground protecting systems like fluid absorbent material, oil spill kits, etc can be used to immediately clear fluid spillages. - 3.
 In combination with the Environmental Mats or ground sheets, other ground protecting systems like fluid absorbent material, oil spill kits, etc. can be used to clear spillages.
-These materials must be disposed of in a hazardous waste container. - 4.
-The key-elements to consider, when deciding on an environmental mat, are the following: - The absorption capacity of the mat (or ground protecting device) so that no puddles are formed on top. - Under no circumstances must it allow vehicle fluids to seep through onto the soil, thus having to consist of an impermeable (liquid proof) base. - 5.
-Under no circumstances may these mats be disposed of in a standard refuse bin.
-A hazardous waste container must be available at a designated point within the DSP (Designated Service Point).
-Any damaged mats MUST be disposed of in this container.
-Alternatively, the soiled mats can be placed in a sealed plastic container for disposal by a hazardous waste disposal company
+These materials must be disposed of in a hazardous waste container. - 4. - The key-elements to consider, when deciding on an environmental mat, are the following: The absorption capacity of the mat (or ground protecting device) so that no puddles are formed or seepage occurs from the contaminated area. - Under no circumstances must it allow vehicle fluids to seep through onto the soil, thus having to consist of an impermeable (liquid proof) base. - 5.
+Under no circumstances may these mats and other ground protecting devices/materials be disposed of in a standard refuse bin.
+A hazardous waste container must be available at a designated point within the designated service and paddock areas.
+Alternatively, the soiled mats/used ground protecting materials can be placed in a sealed plastic container for disposal by a hazardous waste disposal company.